 - Pour flour mixture on top of apples and gently stir to fully incorporate.
 Let sit for 2-3 minutes.

-- Meanwhile, prepare 2 pie crusts for 9" pie plate or use store pie crust (available in dairy section).
+- Meanwhile, prepare 2 pie crusts for 9" pie plate or use store pie crust (available in the dairy section).

 - Place 1 prepared crust in pie plate.